minari314159/minari314159/README.md

 <h1 align="center">🐱 SJ Olsen 🐱</h1>

 <h3 align="left">
-I'm SJ — a Full Stack Engineer with over 3+ years of experience designing and developing robust web applications using JavaScript (yes Typescript too, of course), React, and Express.js.
+I'm SJ — a Full Stack Engineer with over 3 years of experience designing and developing robust web applications using JavaScript (yes Typescript too, of course), React, Express.js and our wonderful Python (Django/Flask).
 I specialize and prefer more the backend and its subsequent technologies and logics, creating efficient but definitely secure APIs.
-I have experience with AWS (all my code at some point was hosted in our favourite EC2 instances) and I bring a creative edge to system thinking, balancing clean code with scalable architecture and real-world impact.
+I have experience with AWS (all my code at some point was hosted in our favourite EC2 instances) but often use Vercel & Firebase and I bring a creative edge to system thinking, balancing clean code with scalable architecture and real-world impact.
 </h3>

 <h4 align="left">